bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 $ cat PHP-shell.php >> fig.gif
 ```

 * Now a special one: Windows!
 One of the trivia questions in this CTF.
-How to disable the Windows XP Firewall from command line:
+How to disable the Windows XP Firewall from the command line:
 ```sh
 netsh firewall set opmode mode=DISABLE.
 ```